WICG/attribution-reporting-api/README.md

 Conversion Registration
 -----------------------

-This API will use a similar mechanism for conversion registration similar to the [Ad Click Attribution Proposal](https://wicg.github.io/ad-click-attribution/index.html#legacytriggering).
+This API will use a mechanism for conversion registration similar to the [Ad Click Attribution Proposal](https://wicg.github.io/ad-click-attribution/index.html#legacytriggering).

 Conversions are meant to occur on conversion destination pages.
 A conversion